-The Cuttin' Room Floor is a website dedicated to findin and searching for unused stuff from video games, from debug, to unused music, graphics, enemies, or levels, lots of games have content never meant to be seen by anybody that was cut due to time/budget constraints.
+The Cuttin' Room Floor is a website dedicated to findin and searching for unused stuff from video games, from debug, to unused music, graphics, enemies, or levels, lots of games have content never meant to be seen by anybody that was removed due to time n' budget constraints.

 All Featured Blurbs

 Want to help?
 Not shore what to do?
 Visit the Help page for everything you need to start, including...

 - Guides that will help you find debug modes, unused graphics, hidden levels, and more